DataDog/documentation/content/en/real_user_monitoring/data_collected/view.md

 For Single Page Applications (SPAs), the RUM SDK differentiates between `initial_load` and `route_change` navigations with the `loading_type` attribute.
 If a click on your web page leads to a new page without a full refresh of the page, the RUM SDK starts a new view event with `loading_type:route_change`.
 RUM tracks page changes using the [History API][7].

-Datadog provides a unique performance metric, Loading Time, which calculates the time needed for a page to load.
+Datadog provides a unique performance metric, `loading_time`, which calculates the time needed for a page to load.
 This metric works both for `initial_load` and `route_change` navigations.

 ### How is loading time calculated?
 To account for modern web applications, Loading Time watches for network requests and long tasks.